-This page provides guidance on how to use Canvas in setting up reasonable accommodations, including (but not limited to):
+Next, you will learn how to use Canvas for setting up reasonable accommodations, including (but not limited to):

 Extended time or extra attempts can easily be set on quizzes built within Canvas.
 This is done after the quiz is published, but before it is administered.